JcDenis/docker-dotclear/README.md

 * x.x : A given Dotclear version (ex: 2.31.1)
 * latest : The latest stable Dotclear release
+* testing: The latest dev of Dotclear stable branch
 * dev : A Dotclear unstable (nightly) release

 To build image from stable canal, from the Dokerfile path, execute:

     docker build -t dotclear:latest --build-arg CANAL=stable .

+Or to build image from testing canal, from the Dokerfile path, execute:

+    docker build -t dotclear:testing --build-arg CANAL=testing .

 Or to build image from unstable canal, from the Dokerfile path, execute: